apkunpacker/apkunpacker/README.md

 ---

-**Dream:** To provide a home for my parents and secure a MacBook to fully realize my potential—that's why I'm working. :)
+**Dream:** To provide a good home for my family and secure a MacBook Pro to fully realize my potential—that's why I'm working. :)

 **Passion:** To reverse engineer everything I encounter.